fadhilnurmahardi/nomad-vagrant-lab/README.md

 # HashiCorp Nomad - Local Lab Using Vagrant
 ## What is this?

 A simple 3-node or 6-node lab running Ubuntu servers on VirtualBox and each node runs Consul and Nomad servers which can be configured as a cluster.
-And able to run vault to one node (currently cannot be clustered because use file storage)
+And able to run vault to one node (currently cannot be clustered because use file storage).

 ## Why use this method?